init any model

 # For use with FiftyOne: https://github.com/voxel51/fiftyone

 Want to see these prediction utilities in action?
-We have several interactive notebooks that demonstrate different model integrations:
+Check out our interactive notebooks with hands-on examples for every supported framework.